Skip to main content

 Transformation rules selected in the lower table, will remain in the upper selection screen after a reset.

-To add a transformation rule, either double-click or select the rule in the upper table and then select the include arrow.
-To remove a transformation rule, either double-click or select the rule in the lower table and the select the remove arrow.
+To add a transformation rule, select the rule in the upper table and then select the Include button.
+To remove a transformation rule, select the rule in the lower table and select the Remove button.

 Package Default Transformation Rule Selection Dialog

-To view the transformation rule definitions, perform a right-click on the definition in the list (upper or lower tables) and View Definition will appear.
-Then, select this to view the JSON definition.
+To view the transformation rule definitions, right-click the definition in the list (upper or lower tables) and select View Definition to view the JSON definition.

 If transformation rules exist for a package deployment, but the server settings don't allow for transformation rules, a warning message stating "The selected server does not allow transformation rules: this deployment will fail" will appear.